 The BNF definitions contain additional line returns and spaces to improve readability.
-They are not required in the scatter-loading definition and are ignored if present in the file.
+They are not required in scatter-loading descriptions and are ignored if present in a scatter file.

 4.16.1 Examples of module select patterns

 Examples of module_select_pattern specifications are: